Kristina01111000/lavendersite/README.md

 - sku entered, Category initial, First 2 letters of first work, first 3 letters of second (or first 5 if one word), 11
 - to edit: needs to be done on square
-- to add a product add on square, put in sku, then add a product with that sku on wordpress site
+- to add a product add on square, put in sku, then import square products

-- resetting the bluehost plugin fixed it? -> still isn't working on just firefox when i am logged it
-- check that it works tomorrow
--  only doesn't work for the admin when logged in, why?

 - needed to manually sync to update prices from square